particle-iot/docs/src/content/tutorials/device-cloud/ota-updates.md

 The sections below discuss methods to control when and how an OTA is delivered to a device in your fleet.

+Reference documentation is also availble for [controlling OTA availability](/reference/device-os/firmware/#ota-updates).

 ### Disabling OTA updates